wolfSSL/wolfMQTT/IDE/QNX/README.md

 git clone https://github.com/wolfssl/wolfmqtt
 ```

-Then both projects can be imported as an momentics IDE project.
+Then both projects can be imported as a Momentics IDE project.
 To first build wolfSSL view the README located at wolfssl/IDE/QNX/README.md.
 Then to build wolfMQTT start momentics with the workspace located at wolfmqtt/IDE/QNX/.
 Import the wolfmqtt project (File->Import->General->Existing Projects into Workspace, in "Select root directory" browse to the directory wolfmqtt/IDE/QNX/ and select the wolfmqtt project then click "Finish".

 To alter the location that the wolfSSL directory is set WOLFSSL_DIR as an env. variable.